-- stop using chewing tobacco
+- not chewing or smoking tobacco

-- drink plenty of clear liquids
+- drinking plenty of clear liquids

-- avoid carbonated beverages
+- avoiding carbonated beverages

 Before surgery, a person having a tooth extraction can do the following things to reduce the risk of developing dry socket:

-- stop smoking or using other tobacco products, including chewing tobacco
+- Stop smoking or using other tobacco products, including chewing tobacco.

 Immediately following the surgery, the oral surgeon will take several precautionary measures to prevent dry socket.
-These steps include:
+These include:

 - packing the affected area with sterile gauze